xcart/xcart-docs/_pages/kb_en/products/file_attachments.md

 order: 166
 published: true
 ---
-Sometimes it's necessary to expand the regular products description with a file attachment to provide your customers with a manual if you are selling e.g. household appliances or with a detailed programm description if you are selling courses, whatever.
+Sometimes it may be necessary to enhance the regular product description with a file attachment to provide your customers with a manual (that is, for example, if you are selling household appliances) or with a detailed program description (for example, if you are selling educational courses, etc.)

-You can do this using the _Attachments_ tab on the Product details page (**Catalog** -> **Products** section).
+You can do that using the addon [File attachments](https://market.x-cart.com/addons/file-attachments.html).

+The addon adds a special tab on the product page in the store back end -  "Attachments" - which enables you to attach files to the product; your store visitors can then download these files from the product page.
 ![att-1.png]({{site.baseurl}}/attachments/ref_0ZWKcob4/att-1.png)

+You can upload files from your local computer, from a URL or from your store server.
+The maximum file size is limited by the server settings.

 To add an attachment to a product: